 Transference distorts relationships.
-Transference is reacting to and perceiving another person as if they are someone (often parents or parent figures) from our childhood.
+Transference is reacting and perceiving another person as if they are someone (often parents or parent figures) from our childhood.
 Usually we are not aware we are doing it.
-We believe we are really seeing that other person in the, hear-and –now.
+We believe we are really seeing that other person in the, hear- and-now.
 We may think we know what they are thinking and feeling, what their intentions are and what we can and cannot expect from them.

-When we are in NEGATIVE transference and which is a much more common occurrence for most of us, we feel the energy of certainty about the other person’s wrongness.
-Transference can be triggered by their behaviour: They don’t look us in the eye, or they do.
-They may criticise our work, are sarcastic, late or forget to do something.
+When we are in NEGATIVE transference and which is far more common occurrence for most of us, we feel the energy and certainty about the other person’s wrongness.
+Transference can be triggered by behaviour: They don’t look us in the eye, or they do.
+They may criticise our work or be sarcastic or have a tone in their voice.

-We go into a vicious cycle within ourselves as we feel something wrong has been done to us by the other person.
-We think we know all about them, what they did and what they will do, think and feel.
+We then go into a viscous cycle within ourselves as we feel something wrong has been done to us by the other person.
+We think we know all about them, what they did and what they will do, think, or feel.

-We give way our power and often feel little, like a child in the face of a negative parent.
-That’s where we went internally even if we didn’t recognise this.
+We then give away our power and often feel little, like a child in the face of a negative parent.
+That is where we went internally even if we didn’t recognise this.

 We have all experienced going into transference with lovers, spouses, friends or bosses.
 It happens all the time.
-As quickly as we can pop into transference, we can pop right out of transference.
+As quickly as we can pop into transference we can pop right out.

-In a relationship the other person starts off as being seen as perfect.
-As times goes by they suddenly fall off their pedestal.
+In relationships the other person starts off as being seen as prefect.
+As times go by they suddenly fall off their pedestal.
 We ask how we could have got it so wrong and blame the other person.
-We then go into negative transference until they redeem themselves in some way and we then forget and everything is all right again.
+We then go into negative transference until they redeem themselves in some way and we then forget, and everything is all right again.

-Being aware of and understanding your transference is not only essential it is a profound learning opportunity in any relationship.
+Being aware of and understanding your transference is essential in any relationship.
 In transference we are the ones going into patterns.
 The other person may have done nothing wrong.
-It is our reaction which throws us into the vicious circles – and keeps us there.
+It is our reaction which throws us into vicious cycles – and keeps us there.

-The actions of others trigger us because we have the pattern in ourselves.
+The actions of others triggers us because we have the pattern in ourselves.